Kalemahi2387/Mini-Project/README.md

                   Hydra (also called THC-Hydra) is a powerful tool used to perform brute-force login attacks on various protocols like HTTP, FTP, SSH, Telnet, etc.
    Syntax:
           hydra -l <username> -P <password_list> <protocol>://<target_ip>

+  * Vim Command:
+                The vim command in the shell is used to open the Vim text editor.
+Here's a short overview:

+   Basic Syntax:
+              vim [filename]

+ Examples:
+          vim file.txt – Opens or creates file.txt in Vim.

+* Bash Command:
+               bash stands for Bourne Again SHell.
+It's a command-line interpreter used to run shell commands and scripts on Unix/Linux systems.

+Syntax:
+       bash [options] [script-file] [arguments]
+Examples:
+          bash myscript.sh